-Your child's sight problem could have a number of causes, so making an exact diagnosis might be difficult.
-Many sight problems are caused by something wrong with the eye.
+Your child's eye condition could have a number of causes and also it is possible to be affected by more than one eye condition, for example glaucoma and cataract.
+Many eye conditions are caused by something specific to the eye.
 However, sometimes the brain doesn't translate images properly.
-In some children, there is a problem with both the eye and the brain.
+In some children, there is a problem with the pathway to the eye and the brain.
 In that case, getting glasses or contact lenses can still help your child to get the best image they can.

 If your child has some vision, teachers need to know how much your child can see (this is call functional vision).
 They need to present information in the best way for your child to make use of any remaining vision.

 You can play an important part in this process.
 Share what you know about how your child responds to visual stimuli (for instance lights and different colours).
 You could also mention if they seem to view things more easily on one side or the other.

 If your child has a vision impairment, it is essential that a Qualified Teacher of Vision Impairment (QTVI) is involved in supporting their growth and development and planning access to education.
 A QTVI is based within a local authority sensory support team and will provide support on a visiting (peripatetic) basis, firstly at home, then into nursery and school.
 Your child should be referred to a local QTVI from the hospital eye clinic when they are diagnosed and can provide support from birth.
 The QTVI may do tests to check how your child uses their sight in everyday situations.
 These functional vision assessments will be done on an ongoing basis.
 See our information on education and learning which gives you lots of information about school life and support for your child.

 If your child has just been diagnosed, you may be wondering what to do next.
 See our information for parents.

 Here are some of the terms that ophthalmologists or teachers may use to describe what's causing your child’s vision impairment:

 Functional vision – how your child uses their sight in everyday situations.